 Download the tool and launch it in your windows, and see what’s been revealed.

-7Tutorials have a few security concerns about this.
-But to me, nothing to scare though, because in order to get to this point having all password showing in front of you in plain text, you need log on to a machine as a user with administrator privileges, and you need to pass the UAC.
+DigitalCitizen has a few security concerns about this.
+But to me, nothing to scare though, because in order to get to this point where all passwords are shown in front of you in plain text, you need to log on to a machine as a user with administrator privileges, and you will also need to pass the UAC.
 This is another good example of having a strong password, using a regular account that doesn’t have administrator privileges, and enabling UAC.
 But if the hard drive that stores all your data including the stored passwords fell into the wrong hand, none of these could help you.
 The only way to ultimately prevent this is to fully encrypt your drive.
-Windows 7′s BitLocker is one way but since it’s only available on ultimate edition or Enterprise, using TrueCrypt becomes the best alternative for those who don’t have BitLocker.
+Windows 7’s BitLocker is one way but since it’s only available on Ultimate edition or Enterprise, using TrueCrypt becomes the best alternative for those who don’t have BitLocker.
 We have covered here on how to fully protect your system.
 And it’s not difficult at all.
 If you don’t want your data fall into the wrong hand, you have to do it.

 Thinking positively, Network Password Recovery can be a very useful tool to recover the password.
 It recovers the passwords not only stored in current user profile but also other profiles either on the same computer or from external hard drive as well.
 The latest version has a new Advanced option under File menu that allows you to specify the user profile path that is from the current logon user.